-An annual award of \$250 is given by Barney and Karen Giesen to the student graduating from a Dallas Theological Seminary extension site who best exemplifies Christian character, diligent scholarship, spiritual leadership, and promise of effective Christian service.
-The award is limited to students who have completed at least 50 percent of their course work at, and are graduating from, an extension site.
+An annual award of \$250 is given by Barney and Karen Giesen to the master's-level student graduating from a Dallas Theological Seminary extension site who best exemplifies Christian character, diligent scholarship, spiritual leadership, and promise of effective Christian service.
+The award is limited to students who have completed at least 50 percent of their coursework at, and are graduating from, an extension site.